jclouds/legacy-jclouds/documentation/userguide/karaf.md

 ---
 layout: jclouds
-title: Installing jclouds on Apache KarafKaraf,OSGi
+title: jclouds on Apache Karaf
 ---
-# Installing jclouds on Apache KarafKaraf,OSGi
+# Installation Instructions for jclouds on Apache Karaf

-Instructions on how to install Jclouds on [Apache Karaf](http://karaf.apache.org) and run the examples.

 ## Introduction

-Apache Karaf is an OSGi runtime which runs on top of most OSGi containers like [Apache Felix](http://felix.apache.org) and [Eclipse Equinox](http://www.eclipse.org/equinox/).
-JClouds provide easy integration with Apache Karaf by leveraging the Karaf _"Feature"_ concept.
+[Apache Karaf](http://karaf.apache.org) is an OSGi runtime that runs on top of most OSGi containers like [Apache Felix](http://felix.apache.org) and
+[Eclipse Equinox](http://www.eclipse.org/equinox/).  jclouds provides easy integration with Apache Karaf by leveraging the Karaf _"Feature"_ concept.

-This section will describe how to install JClouds on Karaf and run some examples that demonstrate the power of JClouds in a dynamic environment such as Karaf.
+This section will describe how to install jclouds on Apache Karaf and run some examples that demonstrate the power of jclouds in a dynamic environment such as Karaf.

-JClouds provides the following Karaf "features"
+jclouds provides the following Karaf "features":

   * jclouds-aws-ec2
   * jclouds-googlestorage